quintilesims/layer0/docs-src/docs/guides/one_off_task.md

 ```

 ## Part 3: Create the task
-At this point, you can use the **task create** command to begin an instance of the task deployed above.
+At this point, you can use the **task create** command to run a copy of the task.

 To run the task, use the following command:

-`l0 task create demo-env one-off-task-tsk one-off-task-dpl:latest`
+`l0 task create demo-env echo-tsk one-off-task-dpl:latest --wait`

 You will see the following output:
 ```
-TASK ID       TASK NAME         ENVIRONMENT  DEPLOY              SCALE one-off851c9  one-off-task-tsk  demo-env     one-off-task-dpl:1  0/1 (1)
+TASK ID       TASK NAME         ENVIRONMENT  DEPLOY              SCALE one-off851c9  echo-tsk          demo-env     one-off-task-dpl:1  0/1 (1)
 ```

+The `SCALE` column shows the running, desired and pending counts.
+A value of `0/1 (1)` indicates that running = 0, desired = 1 and (1) for 1 pending task that is about to transition to running state.
+After your task has finished running, note that the desired count will remain 1 and pending value will no longer be shown, so the value will be `0/1` for a finished task.

 ## Part 4: Check the status of the task